 Writing Published in Periodicals:

-in over thirty-five magazines, newspapers, and literary journals, including The
+work has appeared in forty-two magazines, newspapers, and literary journals, including

-Alembic; Anima; Arete; Bloomsbury Review; Blueline; Cadillac Cicatrix; Chrysalis;
+The Alembic; Anima; Arete; Bloomsbury Review; Blueline; Cadillac Cicatrix;

-Colere; Confluent Educational Journal; Croton Review; The European; Footwork;
+Chrysalis; Colere; Confluent Educational Journal; Croton Review; The European;

-The Garden State; Emerging Civil War; Evergreen Review; Hawaii Pacific Review;
+Footwork; The Garden State; Emerging Civil War; Evergreen Review; Hawaii Pacific

-Heavenbone; The Humanist; Journal of Contemporary Psychotherapy; Lapis; Lift Magazine;
+Review; Heavenbone; The Humanist; Journal of Contemporary Psychotherapy; KennedysandKing;

-Mochila Review; New Leaves Review; Occupy the Press; Occupy Wall Street Poetry
+Lapis; Lift Magazine; Mochila Review; New Leaves Review; Occupy the Press; Occupy

-Anthology; Open Road Integrated Media; Out of Our; The Paris Voice; Passager;
+Wall Street Poetry Anthology; Open Road Integrated Media; Out of Our; The Paris

-Psychological Poems: Journal of Outsider Poetry; Quantum; Rain Taxi; Rockhurst
+Voice; Passager; Psychological Poems: Journal of Outsider Poetry; Quantum; Rain

 Thornes Framework English Resource Book 2, ed.
 Geoff Reilly and Wendy Wren